By J. L. Starkey

 – Tony Arata

-It’s interesting to look at a photo when you already know what the future holds for the individual pictured in it.
-I knew that over the course of her marriage, Mabel would give birth to sixteen (yes…sixteen!) children, and that she would help her husband manage the family farm.
+It’s interesting to look at a photo when you know what the future holds for the individual pictured in it.
+I knew that Mabel would give birth to sixteen (yes, sixteen!) children, and that she would help her husband manage the family farm.
 Additionally, since grandma was never one to sugarcoat things, I knew that Mabel would endure more than her share of tragedy in the years after she posed for that portrait.

 And it turned out that Grandma was (almost) correct.

 Born on 22 July 1911, Justus Willard Rowe, the eleventh child of Mabel and Bert, was named after Mabel’s father.
 Just two days before his thirteenth birthday, Justus Rowe drowned in a boating accident on Badger Creek in Cowley County, Kansas.
 The story went out on the Associated Press wire, but the name of the deceased was reported as Richard instead of Justus.
 I wondered if the error was made deliberately in an effort to protect the family’s privacy.
 Winfield newspapers did not run the story at all, perhaps out of compassion for the Rowe family.

 Justus Rowe was just twelve years old at the time of his death.
 Today, I am the mother of a twelve-year-old son.
 When I think about the tragedy in those terms, it hits very close to home, and my heart breaks for Mabel.
 She had at least eight children living at home in 1924, and her youngest child had just turned three when she lost her son on that terrible July day.